A New Generation of Computer Art

 About Graphica 2

-Graphica 2 is a unique book of images generated with Mathematica by Igor Bakshee, and arranged by John Bonadies, published in 1999.
-For information, visit http://www.graphica.com or contact email@example.com.
+Graphica 2 is a unique book of images generated with Mathematica by Igor Bakshee, and arranged by John Bonadies.
+For information about the book, visit www.graphica.com.